Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Discussion and Conclusions

-We have evaluated the applicability of using the DFT path integral to generate potential energy surfaces, instead of QPE.
+We have evaluated the applicability of using DFT to calculate energies from quantum computers that possibly does not require the long-time evolution of QPE and requires far fewer measurements than variational quantum eigensolvers VQE\cite{Gonthier2022}.
+Instead of performing DFT on the quantum computer directly\cite{Senjean2023, Ko2023implementation}, we proposed evaluating the DFT path integral to generate potential energy surfaces.
 The path integral was evaluated using TDDFT potential inversion along an adiabatic time evolution between different molecular geometries by only using the measured density.
 We have shown that the method can obtain chemical accuracy along a path of external potentials for two- three- and four-electron systems.
 Chemical accuracy is retained if either few time-points are measured accurately or many time points are measured inaccurately.
 Regarding the latter, LOWESS smoothing reproduces the exact density evolution well enough for the algorithm present here to succeed.

 In the future, it will be necessary to see if this method can be applied to systems where adiabatic time evolution may require very-long times due to small energy gaps between different potential energy surfaces.
 The difference in the measured density and the calculated density from the inverted potential appears to provide a reasonable proxy for the applicability of the adiabatic approximation and the accuracy of the calculated energy.
-As digital adiabatic evolution can be improved by increasing the time without decreasing the time-step size\cite{Kocia2022}, the technique should be systematically improvable via a single parameter, but more advanced quantum control techniques could be applied.
+As digital adiabatic evolution can be improved by increasing the time without decreasing the time-step size\cite{Kovalsky2023}, the technique should be systematically improvable via a single parameter.
+More advanced quantum control techniques could also be applied\cite{Li2023}.

+Although our focus has been on calculating single state energy levels, we can remark on the paths one may take to obtain excitation energies between states.
+If, as we did for the LiH model system, calculate multiple states surfaces at the same geometry then it may be possible to utilize ensemble DFT\cite{Gould2022} to calculate excitation energies.
+As the method of reference \citenum{Brown2020} generates the exact TDDFT potential, one could also use real-time TDDFT to calculate excitation energies.
+Although in this case, it may be better to directly perform the Fourier transform on the measured densities\cite{Chan2023b}, after applying a perturbing potential, but this will have the same $\mathcal{O}(1/\epsilon)$ evolution time requirements as QPE.
+One could also use the modified Sternheimer method\cite{Yabana2006} using the inverted $V_{KS}$ potential but this will generally not be chemically accurate.